apache/spark/docs/tutorial.rst

 parameters and/or objects to your templates.
 Please take the time to understand how the parameter ``my_param`` makes it through to the template.

-Note that templated fields can point to files if you prefer.
-It may be desirable for many reasons, like keeping your scripts logic outside of your pipeline code, getting proper code highlighting in files, and just generally allowing you to organize your pipeline's logic as you please.

-In the above example, we could have had a file ``templated_command.sh``, and referenced it in the ``bash_command`` parameter, as in ``bash_command='templated_command.sh'`` where the file location is relative to the pipeline's (``tutorial.py``) location.
-Note that it is also possible to define your ``template_searchpath`` pointing to any folder locations in the DAG constructor call.
+Files can also be passed to the ``bash_command`` argument, like ``bash_command='templated_command.sh'`` where the file location is relative to the directory containing the pipeline file (``tutorial.py`` in this case).
+This may be desirable for many reasons, like separating your script's logic and pipeline code, allowing for proper code highlighting in files composed in different languages, and general flexibility in structuring pipelines.
+It is also possible to define your ``template_searchpath`` pointing to any folder locations in the DAG constructor call.

 Setting up Dependencies